KEY TAKEAWAYS

 What is a stroke?

-A stroke, also known as a cerebrovascular accident, occurs when the brain suffers from blood flow loss due to a hemorrhage, embolism, or thrombosis.
-The loss of blood damages brain cells, which, in turn, causes stroke and associated symptoms.
-Early symptoms of a stroke include numbness, confusion, headaches, and loss of balance, while long-term effects can manifest as speech impairments, memory problems, and permanent loss of function.
+A stroke, or cerebrovascular accident, occurs when the brain loses blood flow due to a hemorrhage, embolism, or thrombosis.
+This loss of blood damages brain cells, leading to stroke symptoms.
+Early warning signs include numbness, confusion, severe headaches, and loss of balance, while long-term effects can include speech impairments, memory problems, and permanent loss of function.

-• Ischemic strokes (the most common type of stroke) are caused when a blood vessel in the brain becomes blocked by a clot or build-up of plaque.
+• Ischemic strokes: The most common type of strokes, ischemic strokes are caused when a blood vessel in the brain becomes blocked by a blood clot or plaque buildup

-• A hemorrhagic stroke occurs when a blood vessel in the brain ruptures.
-This type of stroke has links to high blood pressure.
+• Hemorrhagic stroke: Occurs when a blood vessel in the brain ruptures.
+This type is often linked to high blood pressure and can cause severe damage as blood pools in the brain

 Yes!
-Strokes fall into the category of covered health conditions in most critical illness insurance policies.
-Strokes along with cancer and heart attack are the most common types of claims for this type of insurance.
-Strokes are one of the main conditions covered both in basic critical illness policies (that cover 3 or 4 conditions) or enhanced critical illness insurance policies (that cover 25 or 26 conditions).
+Strokes fall under covered health conditions in most critical illness insurance policies.
+In fact, strokes are one of the main conditions covered by both basic critical illness policies (covering 3 or 4 conditions) and enhanced critical illness insurance policies (covering 25 or 26 conditions).

 How long do I have to wait to file a claim after having a stroke?

 Most critical illness insurance policies include a survival period clause.
-In short, this means that an insured person must survive for at least 30 days after a stroke diagnosis before filing a claim.
+This means you must survive for at least 30 days after a stroke diagnosis before filing a claim.
 It is only after this period that the benefit will be paid.

-Most companies will require that medical information about the diagnosis and any signs, symptoms, or investigations leading to the diagnosis must be reported to the company within six months of the date of diagnosis.
+Most companies will require medical information about the diagnosis, including signs, symptoms, and related investigations, within six months of the date of diagnosis.

-Can I start a critical illness insurance policy after I’ve had a stroke?
+Can I get critical illness insurance after having a stroke?

-If you’ve already had a stroke or other critical illness diagnosis, one option is guaranteed critical illness insurance.
-This type of coverage does not require a medical evaluation but is usually accompanied by a two-year pre-existing condition exclusion.
-In other words, if you had a stroke in the two-year period before applying for coverage, the policy will not issue payment if another stroke happens within the first two years of coverage.
-The two-year exclusion may also apply if a different critical illness condition occurs that is directly attributable to the stroke.
+• Guaranteed critical illness insurance: This coverage doesn’t require a medical evaluation but includes a two-year pre-existing condition exclusion.
+This means if you had a stroke within two years before applying, the policy won’t pay out if another stroke occurs during the first two years of coverage.
+The exclusion may also apply to other critical illnesses directly related to the stroke

 Can I get critical illness insurance if I have a family history of stroke?